Feminist economics: Care economy

-Most nations not only fail to support the care work that is still predominantly done by women, but we live in the world with gendered system of values.
-Everything that is associated with women or femininity is devalued or even marginalised.
-We need to leave behind the gender double standard that devaluates caring.
-Only then we can shift from domination to partnership and create a new economic model that Eisler proposes in her book The Real Wealth of Nations: Creating a Caring Economics.
-Contributions of people and of nature present the real wealth of the society and our economic policies and practices must support caring for both she claims.

 Feminist economists have also highlighted power and inequality issues within families and households.
 For example, Randy Albelda shows that responsibility for care work influences the time poverty experienced by single mothers in the United States.
 Similarly, Sarah Gammage examines the effects of unpaid care work performed by women in Guatemala.
 The work of the Equality Studies Department at University College Dublin such as that of Sara Cantillon has focused on inequalities of domestic arrangements within even affluent households.

 While much care work is performed in the home, it may also be done for pay.
 As such, feminist economics examine its implications, including the increasing involvement of women in paid care work, the potential for exploitation, and effects on the lives of care workers.

 Systemic study of the ways women's work is measured, or not measured at all, have been undertaken by Marilyn Waring (see If Women Counted) and others in the 1980s and 1990s.
 These studies began to justify different means of determining value — some of which influenced the theory of social capital and individual capital, that emerged in the late 1990s and, along with ecological economics, influenced modern human development theory.
 (See also the entry on Gender and Social Capital.)